dm0-/gnuxc/README.md

 license is included in a `COPYING` file under the `patches` directory.

-The changes in the patch files should be considered under the same license as the files they modify, to ease merging of the patches upstream if appropriate.
+The changes in the patch files should be considered under the same license as the files they modify, to ease applying the patches upstream if appropriate.
+Most patches are too trivial to warrant any copyright or licensing concerns.

 Some patches are unreleased fixes pulled directly from version control systems;
 these files' licensing terms are determined by the respective authors/projects.